Get to know some of the people behind St. Peter the Fisherman who are committed to passionately serving the mission and vision of our church.

 Dana is in charge of the maintenance of the church, Parish House and the memorial garden.
 His job covers a lot of ground so you might find him on any day reviewing the function of security and mechanical systems on St. Peter's campus, coordinating logistics of lighting or acoustics for an upcoming event at church or just making sure the building looks its best for service the following Sunday.
 Dana is available at (386) 428-7383 or email@example.com.

 Music plays an integral part in the liturgical life of a congregation.
 Vocal and instrumental music enhance worship and inspire the congregation in glorifying God.
-Mary Lou Keenan leads this ministry under the direction of the rector.
+Britney Beck leads this ministry under the direction of the rector.